What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Method

-We model each coefficient $\beta_j$ with a Gaussian prior: $\beta_j \sim \mathcal{N}(\mu_j, \sigma_j^2)$.
-The \textbf{mean} $\mu_j$ is the average logit preference score across paraphrases, which reflects the direction and strength of influence the LLM assigns to feature $x_j$.
-To capture uncertainty in the LLM’s belief, we define the standard deviation $\sigma_j$ as a scaled function of variability in the individual logit preference scores:

-Here, $logit_t(p_j)$ denotes the logit preference score for prompt $t$ and feature $j$. $\alpha > 0$ and $\gamma > 0$ are fixed scaling hyperparameters that can be tuned to optimize LoID's performance on a certain task.
-We perform a comprehensive hyperparameter tuning in \ref{sec:tuning} to find the hypermarameters that achieve the highest cumulative AUC.
-This design assigns higher variance to features for which the LLM expresses inconsistent preferences across paraphrases, thereby reflecting greater uncertainty about the feature’s influence in the model.
+Here, $logit_i(p_j)$ denotes the logit preference score for the $i$th prompt and feature $j$.
+This design assigns higher variance to features for which the LLM shows inconsistent preferences across paraphrases, capturing greater uncertainty about their influence.
+We evaluated three variance computation methods and concluded that taking the standard deviation of logit preference scores as described above performs best (Section~\ref{app:var}).

-\subsection{Bayesian Inference with LoID Priors}
+\subsection{Bayesian inference with LoID priors}

-With the LoID priors in place, posterior inference is performed using the No-U-Turn Sampler (NUTS), a variant of Hamiltonian Monte Carlo (HMC).
-HMC augments the parameter space with auxiliary momentum variables and explores the posterior by simulating Hamiltonian dynamics, enabling efficient, gradient-informed proposals that avoid the random-walk behavior of traditional MCMC methods.